liamzdenek/ferment-ai/memory-bank/activeContext.md

 5. **Performance Optimization**: How can we optimize the performance of the system, especially for large journals with many entities and components?

 6. **Hook System Limitations**: What are the limitations of the hook-based approach for system state management?
 How can we address these limitations?
+How can we ensure hooks properly identify their origin?

+7. **Hook Registration**: What's the best way to register hooks with the system controller?
+Should we use a simple index-based approach or something more sophisticated?

-7. **Event Contract Evolution**: How should we handle changes to the event contract over time?
+8. **Event Contract Evolution**: How should we handle changes to the event contract over time?
 Should we version events, or should we have a more flexible schema?

 ## Commands